 Scaling similarity search often involves employing a few different tricks.
 Briefly, they can be categorized as follows:

-We introduce Gemini, the Associative Processing Unit (APU), for hardware accelerated similarity search.
-The Gemini chip is composed of multiple banks of SRAM memory cells interleaved with computational bit-logic.
+We introduce the APU, the Associative Processing Unit, for hardware accelerated similarity search.
+The APU chip is composed of multiple banks of SRAM memory cells interleaved with computational bit-logic.

-Let’s have a closer look at how similarity search can be optimized with the Gemini hardware and software.
+Let’s have a closer look at how similarity search can be optimized with the APU hardware and software.

 A picture of the chip is shown above.
 If you think it looks a lot like standard computer memory, you are right!
-GSI has leveraged its twenty years of experience creating high performance DRAM and SRAM in designing Gemini.
+GSI has leveraged its twenty years of experience creating high performance DRAM and SRAM in designing the APU.

 The key difference is the bit-logic.
 There are 2 million of these modules interleaved throughout the chip and each can be programmed to compute simple functions on the data “in-memory.”
 That’s a massive number of simultaneous computations!
 And by computing on the data where it lives, the APU can eliminate many of the memory transfer bottlenecks that exist in most standard computer architectures.

 A pure embedded approach might bake an algorithm directly into the silicon.
-Gemini takes a different approach.
-Gemini's bit-logic can be programmed.
+The APU takes a different approach.
+The APU bit-logic can be programmed.
 This means it can accelerate the computation of several different kinds of distance functions.
 For example, in addition to hamming distance, the bit-logic can be programmed for the Tanimoto distance, a popular distance function in molecule search.
-In addition to bit-vector based distances, Gemini can be programmed to compute the standard floating point-based distances as well, such as cosine and Euclidean distance.
+In addition to bit-vector based distances, the APU can be programmed to compute the standard floating point-based distances as well, such as cosine and Euclidean distance.

 We’ve performed some preliminary benchmarks on the SIFT1M dataset.
-The graphic below shows how Gemini can accelerate LSH-based hamming search (orange line).
+The graphic below shows how the APU can accelerate LSH-based hamming search (orange line).
 We’ve compared it to other popular FAISS algorithms.

 As you can see, we are competitive to other state-of-the-art ANN methods, including HNSW and IVF.
 But this is just the beginning, as we’ve only just started to scratch the surface accelerating ANN in the APU.